 If you are still stuck with your decision, here are a few factors that will make the decision easier:

-- Budget – Enamel paint costs less than polyurethane.
+- Dry Time: Enamel paint dries faster than polyurethane.